 Plus, inside your CFA Exam Study Planner, you’ll also find the VIDEO app, TEST app, FORMULAS app, and NOTES app.

 Based on these tools to execute your study plan, we have also designed a 5-step algorithm for quality learning:

 How do you get a CFA Exam Reading done using these 5 steps?

-You take our Notes e-Book for the CFA exam Reading.
+You take our Notes e-Book for the CFA exam reading (module).
 You print it out and read it twice to get the big picture.
 Then, already with the basic knowledge of key concepts, you move on to your CFA Program Curriculum.
-You read the CFA exam Reading there and add your own notes to the printed Notes e-Book.
+You read the CFA exam reading (module) there and add your own notes to the printed Notes e-Book.
 This way you smoothly move from passive to active learning.
-Plus, you keep all your notes for this Reading in one place, which facilitates the review before the exam and during your revision sessions planned all throughout your exam prep.
+Plus, you keep all your notes for this reading in one place, which facilitates the review before the exam and during your revision sessions planned all throughout your exam prep.

-Side note: If after repeating this algorithm, you still feel unconfident – leave this Reading as PARTIALLY DONE.
-There are plenty of other Readings to get to know and you have to keep up the pace.
-If you find the time, you’ll get back to this Reading later on.
+Side note: If after repeating this algorithm, you still feel unconfident – leave this reading as PARTIALLY DONE.
+There are plenty of other readings to do and you have to keep up the pace.
+If you find the time, you’ll get back to this reading later on.
 If not – don’t worry, you don’t have to master each bit of CFA Program Curriculum to pass your exam.

 And when you’re studying may the following quotation attributed to Winston Churchill give you strength and motivation: